stanleyaz/Predicting-Customer-Churn/README.md

 ## Preprocessing and modeling
 I split the dataset into train and test sets, scaled it, and tried several different models, evaluating on the five metrics discussed earlier namely: Accuracy score, Balanced accuracy score, Recall/Sensitivity, Geometric mean, and Fbeta score.
 At some point I dummified and included the `registration_type` column but my evaluation metrics did not see improvements, so I decided not to proceed with that feature and to continue my modeling with only my feature engineered numerical features.

-In the end my modeling process involved 14 different models (See picture below).
+In the end my modeling process involved 14 different models (See table below).
 My production model was a stacked classifier model (in the picture below, it is the last model, named `Stacked Encore`).
-The confusion matrix in the picture is that of our best model.
+The confusion matrix below the table is that of our best model.

 ![image](./images/all_models_screenshot.png)